LENOX -- When I was 14 and a camper at Buck's Rock Work Camp, I first got to see Tanglewood. Story Body:

 WAMC has been playing the live broadcasts from Tanglewood from the beginning of our contemporary radio life.
 We have become true partners with the wonderful people from the Boston Symphony.
 They have helped the radio station with incredible generosity and we hope that we've been good partners, too, by educating a lot of people about the true value of classical music.
 It is incredibly important to keep this art form alive and many educators and other groups have been trying to do that for years.

 I have always thought that when our children are exposed to beautiful music at an early age, some of that will stay with them.
 Then, one day in the far distant future, when your child comes to you and announces that he or she is going on a date to Tanglewood, your heart swells and you come close to tears.
-You cannot imagine how immensely fulfilling it is for those of us who played this music during our school years to hear it played right by the world's greatest, the Boston Symphony Orchestra.

 Now years later, when WAMC had a chance to broadcast from the press porch at Tanglewood and spend three wonderful hours on Wednesday talking to the best of the Tanglewood group, we couldn't help but believe that there is a natural purpose, a guiding hand, that brought us back to this magical place.